wangzihuixmu/FedAVE/README.md

 # FedAVE
-Code is coming soon if paper is accepted.
+Coming soon when the paper is accepted.